rahulbatra97/bamboo/README.md

-dataset - Google Play Store Apps
+dataset: Google Play Store Apps

-In this dataset we have Apps, their categories, ratings, reviews, installs, types, price, content rating, and genres.
+in this dataset we have Apps, their categories, ratings, reviews, installs, types, price, content rating, and genres.